IanHo2019/DID_Handbook/README.md

 In this format of DID, an unbiased estimation becomes much more complicated than the classical DID.
 A lot of econometricians are trying to solve this problem and they are keep trying.
 In the following, I only cover several brand new (dynamic) DID estimators with their corresponding commands in Stata.

 ### Interaction-Weighted Estimator for DID
-[Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) proposes an interaction-weighted (IW) estimator.
+[Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) propose an interaction-weighted (IW) estimator.
 Their estimator improves upon the TWFE estimator by estimating an interpretable weighted average of **cohort-specific average treatment effect on the treated (CATT)**.
 Here, a *cohort* is defined as a group consisting of all units that were first treated at the same time.

 One of the authors, [Liyang Sun](https://lsun20.github.io/) at MIT, wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
 To use the `eventstudyinteract` command, we have to install one more package: `avar`.
 The basic syntax is below:
 ```stata